aishwarya-15sn/recruitai-resume-screening-system/README.md

-# RecruitAI – AI Recruitment Intelligence System
+# RecruitAI – NLP-Based Recruitment Screening System

 An NLP-based system that automatically analyzes resumes and ranks candidates based on job descriptions using text similarity techniques.